surifirstpin/biplus_documentation/version.3/Viewing Content.md

 ### Dashboard

- Click on any Dashboard to view it. it will display the dashboard layouts and global filters used in the dashboard reports.
+ - To view the existing dashboard click on, Dashboard name from the available list. it consist of number of layouts used and global filters used for the same dashboard reports.

 > **Note** : Dashboard are identified with **Tachometer icon.**

 Image